prudvig/data-scientist-exercise02/README.md

 You will be exploring the data to develop a classification of narratives and writing up a summary of the data and your results. **The whole exercise should take no longer than 4 hours (self-timed)**.

 Your **code** needs to perform the following tasks:
-1. Read and standardize the json files in a way that facilitates further analysis (i.e. "flatten" them)
+1. Read and standardize the json files in a way that facilitates further analysis (i.e. "flatten" them and link with `AviationData`)
 2. Prepare descriptive statistics that convey an overview of the structured data.
-3. Create a chart that you feel conveys one important relationship in the data
-4. Perform initial exploratory analysis of the narrative text, analyzing the use of words over time.
+3. Perform initial exploratory analysis of the narrative text, analyzing the use of words over time.
-5. Use topic modeling or any other text clustering methodology to cluster/group the incidents based on the narrative text and/or probable cause descriptions.
+4. Use topic modeling or any other text clustering methodology to cluster/group the incidents based on the narrative text and/or probable cause descriptions.
 Come up with a short name for each topic or cluster you identify to make it easy to report on.
-6. Create a chart that you feel conveys one important relationship in the data.
+5. Create a chart that you feel conveys one important relationship in the data.

 Your **writeup** should do the following:
 1. Describe your methodology and results in 500 words or less.